Everything You Need to Know About Skylights

 External Covers

 The cheapest way to cover up your skylight is often simply covering the light itself.
-This cover blocks the sun entering your home and you'll select the type of material and thickness thereof in accordance with how much blockage you need.
+This cover blocks the sun from entering your home, and you'll select the type of material and thickness thereof in accordance with how much blockage you need.

 But as easy and cheap as external covers are, they're not the best way to control the light when the weather starts changing.
 They also require access to your roof, making placing and removing them during the summer months difficult for some people.